DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 Plugin React component is a component that holds part of the pluggable React component logic.

 [PluginContainer](../reference/plugin-container.md) is an auxilary React component created to hold several plugin primitives or plugins within.
-If PluginContainer renresents the root element of React component, the component can be called as plugin React component.
+If PluginContainer represents the root element of React component, the component can be called as plugin React component.

 .embedded-demo({ "path": "core-basic/plugin-component", "showThemeSelector": false })